Towards a more algebraic footing for quantum field theory: Introduction

-On the one hand, the new algebraic and combinatorial Fourier and Legendre transforms may provide a new perspective and new tools with which to investigate the origin of structures in quantum field theory which are usually thought of as being analytic in nature.
+For the longer term, it is our hope that the new algebraic and combinatorial Fourier and Legendre transforms may provide a new perspective as well new tools with which to investigate the origin of structures in quantum field theory which are usually thought of as being analytic in nature.
 For example, the algebraically and combinatorially generalized Fourier transforms that we present here may provide new insights into the origin of ghost fields from gauge fixing or into the origin of anomalies from the path integral measure.
 Also, in quantum cosmology, certain path integrals of mini superspace models are of key importance concerning the challenge of developing a theory for the initial conditions of the universe, such as the Hawking Hartle no-boundary proposal.
-These path integrals are, analytically, of the type of highly oscillatory Fourier integrals and their exact analytic definition and evaluation can be ambiguous, which has led to much discussion in the literature, see, e.g., \cite{H1,H2,HarH,FLT1,FLT2,DHalHarHeJan}, and the new algebraic Fourier transform may be of help in this context.
+These path integrals are, analytically, of the type of highly oscillatory Fourier integrals and their exact analytic definition and evaluation can be ambiguous, which has led to much discussion in the literature, see, e.g., \cite{H1,H2,HarH,FLT1,FLT2,DHalHarHeJan}.
+The new perspective and the new algebraic Fourier transform that we present here may be of help in this context.
+For example, the simplifying assumptions made in these mini superspace models lead to expressions with negative powers in the exponent that lie outside of the ring of formal power series in which the full path integral lives.
+This may be a hint as to the origin of ambiguities that have been discussed in the literature.

-On the other hand, the new algebraic and combinatorial Fourier and Legendre transforms that we construct here are new mathematical tools which are not necessarily tied to perturbative quantum field theory.
+Further, the algebraic and combinatorial Fourier and Legendre transforms that we construct here are new mathematical tools which are not necessarily tied to perturbative quantum field theory.
 The new transformations could be used in any context where the Legendre or Fourier transforms of series, such as generating series of any kind, are needed, even when these series do not converge.
-We also note that, related to the present work, we developed powerful exact new algebraic methods for integration and integral transforms, see \cite{JKM3,JiTK}, which have recently been built into {\tt Maple} and which are standard as of {\tt Maple2019}.